MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-defer-revenue-expenses.md

 >   The steps in this procedure are the same as when you review the Purchasing Deferral Summary report.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Deferral Summary**, and then choose the related link.
-2. In the **Sales Deferral Summary** page, in the **Balance as of** field, enter the date up to which you want to see deferred revenues.
+2. On the **Sales Deferral Summary** page, in the **Balance as of** field, enter the date up to which you want to see deferred revenues.
 3. Choose the **Preview** button.

 ## See Also